DevBrianHQ/The-Little-Taco-Shop/README.md

 # The Little Taco Shop

 Welcome to the Little Taco Shop!
 Check out our website deployed on Vercel: [The Little Taco Shop](https://the-little-taco-shop-nu.vercel.app/){:target="_blank"}
-Welcome to the Little Taco Shop!
-Check out our website deployed on Vercel: [The Little Taco Shop](https://the-little-taco-shop-nu.vercel.app/){:target="_blank"}

 ## Table of Contents
 - [About LTS](#about-lts)